All I Can Do (album): Content

 In addition to eight Parton compositions, the album includes two covers: Emmylou Harris' "Boulder to Birmingham" and Merle Haggard's "Life's Like Poetry".
 The album was released around the time Parton began appearing regularly in the tabloids, and "Shattered Image", which advised to "stay out of my closet if your own's full of trash," was said to be a reaction to that.
 "The Fire That Keeps You Warm" was previously recorded by Parton and Porter Wagoner on their 1974 album Porter 'n' Dolly.

 Parton would re-record "Shattered Image" for her 2002 album Halos & Horns.

 "Falling Out of Love with Me" was covered by country-rock band Pinmonkey in 2002 with Parton providing harmony vocals.

 Critical reception

-In a review published in the August 28, 1976 issue, Billboard said, "Exceptional LP by the enigmatic lady who has reached the pinnacle of country music success and is now making her impact, deservingly, on the pop music market.
+In a review published in the August 28, 1976, issue, Billboard said, "Exceptional LP by the enigmatic lady who has reached the pinnacle of country music success and is now making her impact, deservingly, on the pop music market.
 Few artists write better songs than Parton, and no one can sing them better.
 A powerful performer, Parton provides an album for country and pop chart consideration.
 Her version of Emmylou Harris' "Boulder to Birmingham" is a striking, heartfelt song, sung without pretension and with a surplus of feeling.
 Effective blend of slow ballads and uptempo numbers, contains a pair of her hit singles and a couple more that should make good singles.
-Incisve liner notes by Don Cusic add depth to an already noteworthy LP."
+Incisive liner notes by Don Cusic add depth to an already noteworthy LP."